Make a World of Difference

 The best way to learn the practical skills required after graduation is to apply your theoretical knowledge in real-world environments.
 Work Integrated Learning (WIL) aims to help you acquire these skills while earning credit for your degree.

 For details on how to undertake Work Integrated Learning opportunities as a University of Newcastle student, visit the WIL page.

 The Australian Collaborative Education Network (ACEN) have also put together some helpful resources designed to support international students through Work Integrated Learning experiences.

 There are a number of resources and organisations which aim to support international students studying in Australia.
 Some further examples include:

 - Insider Guides: Best-practice guides to ensure international students are prepared, welcomed, connected and supported in Australia.

 - International Education Association of Australia (IEAA): The IEAA works to promote the benefits of international education to the broader community.
 They provide online resources to international students, such as their employability guide, as well as advocacy and member services to professional staff, academics and teachers across all sectors.

 - StudyNSW and Service NSW: StudyNSW and Service NSW are committed to helping students have a safe and rewarding experience, and their websites contain detailed information about support services and resources available to international students.

 The University of Newcastle’s Careers Service is available to assist current and past students with job applications, job seeking support, interview preparation, and career decision making.
 Depending on your needs, we can provide advice online, by phone, Zoom, or face-to-face.
-For more details on how to make an appointment with the Careers Service, visit the Careers Office page.
+For more details on how to make an appointment, visit the Careers Service page.